vinyldns/vinyldns/README.md

 </p>

 # VinylDNS
-**(we are in the midst of setting up our projects, backlog, and everything else.
-Will be in tip top shape in the coming days)**

-VinylDNS is a vendor agnostic front-end for managing self-service DNS across your DNS systems.
+VinylDNS is a vendor agnostic front-end for enabling self-service DNS and streamlining DNS operations.
+VinylDNS manages millions of DNS records supporting thousands of engineers in production at [Comcast](http://www.comcast.com).
-The platform provides fine-grained access controls, auditing of all changes, a self-service user interface, secure REST based API, and integration with infrastructure automation tools like Ansible and Terraform.
+The platform provides fine-grained access controls, auditing of all changes, a self-service user interface, secure RESTful API, and integration with infrastructure automation tools like Ansible and Terraform.
 It is designed to integrate with your existing DNS infrastructure, and provides extensibility to fit your installation.

-Currently, VinylDNS supports:
-* Connecting to existing DNS Zones
-* Creating, updating, deleting DNS Records
-* Working with forward and reverse zones
-* Working with IP4 and IP6 records
-* Governing access with fine-grained controls at the record and zone level
-* Bulk updating of DNS records across zones

 VinylDNS helps secure DNS management via:
 * AWS Sig4 signing of all messages to ensure that the message that was sent was not altered in transit